feelinglovelynow/ace-graph-database/README.md

     * Version 3

-## 💪 Version Update Plan
+## 🧐 Version Update Plan
-1. Prototype to Beta
+1. 0.0.x (Prototype) to 0.1.0 (Beta)
-    * When all Version 1 road map items (other then unit tests & code reviews) are done
+    * When all 1.0 road map items are in testing
     * Will not include a migration script
-1. Beta to Version 1
+1. 0.x.0 to 1.0
-    * When all Version 1 Unit Tests pass
+    * When all 1.0 road map items pass testing
     * Will not include a migration script
-1. Version 1 to Version 2
+1. 1.x to 2.0
-    * When all Version 2 Unit Tests pass
+    * When all 2.0 road map items pass testing
-    * Will include a migration script
+    * Will include a 1.x to 2.0 migration script
-1. Version 2 to Version 3
+1. 2.x to 3.0
-    * When Hosting options are available
-    * When all Version 3 Unit Tests pass
+    * When all 3.0 road map items pass testing
-    * Will include a migration script
+    * Will include a 2.x to 3.0 migration script

 ## 💎 Dictionary